The Future of Trust & Safety: May 14, 2024 | New York City

 All Tech Is Human will host The Future of Trust & Safety on Tuesday, May 14 6:00pm-8:30pm in New York City.
 This curated convening is designed to bring together 200 emerging and established Trust and Safety professionals from across industry, civil society, academia, and government to share how to break into the space and consider what the future of Trust and Safety will look like.

 The convening will include the panel Cultivating the Next Generation of Trust & Safety Leaders where speakers will share career advice, what makes their role exciting, challenges they face, how policy influences Trust and Safety operations, and reflections on the future of trust and safety.
+In addition, we will have a child safety-focused panel on Safety by Design.

 We are now accepting applications to attend the Future of Trust & Safety!
 Click below to begin the process.
 We are looking for people new to Trust & Safety, emerging talent, established individuals, and those interested in the field.
 Attendance to this gathering is free for those invited after filling out our application.
 Please note: we receive far more requests than spots available.